Documentary filmmaker and video producer at The Times and Sunday Times

 The massive blast that ripped the heart out of Lebanon’s capital in August may be the last straw for many businessmen worn down by decades of corruption and political infighting.

 My fight for Nazanin’s freedom

-Richard Ratcliffe is the husband of Nazanin Zaghari-Ratcliffe, an Iranian-British dual national, who is serving a five-year prison sentence in Iran after being convicted of “plotting to topple the Iranian government”.
+Richard Ratcliffe is the husband of Nazanin Zaghari-Ratcliffe, an Iranian-British dual national, who was serving a five-year prison sentence in Iran after being convicted of “plotting to topple the Iranian government”.

 Britain’s collapsing coastline